I’m sharing a simple, budget-friendly DIY board and batten tutorial that will instantly transform your walls. Keep reading for the step-by-step guide!

 Step Four: Attach Battens

-After your horizontal boards are attached it is time to attach your vertical battens.
+After your horizontal boards are attached, it is time to attach your vertical battens.
 This is when you need to go back to your design plan that you created in step two.

 You should have already decided exactly where you want to start your battens on each wall and determined the spacing.
 The easiest way to space out your battens is to create a spacer using scrap wood.
 This allows you to quickly install the battens without having to measure each time.
-We decided to have our battens be 11 inches edge to edge so our spacer was exactly 11 inches.
+We decided to have our battens be 11 inches edge-to-edge, so our spacer was exactly 11 inches.

-We started either at the center of the window or at the edge of a door depending on the wall.
+We started either at the center of the window or at the edge of a door, depending on the wall.
 After you cut your batten to size using your miter saw.
-You will want to make sure that each batten is level and then you will attach it using a nail gun with finish nails.
-We used about 5 nails per batten evenly spaced.
+You will want to make sure that each batten is level, and then you will attach it using a nail gun with finish nails.
+We used about 5 nails per batten, evenly spaced.

 Step Five: Add Cap